 What is your reason for waking up in the morning?

 I’ve lived and worked in Norway, Singapore, California, USA, and Turkey.
 I worked in Marketing, Market Research, Brand Management, Corporate Communications and Sustainability areas.

 Who am I as a professional?

 Companies have always asked me to take personality tests before they offered me a job.
-Those tests always confirmed what I already knew: Creative, Curious, Love of Learning.
-I am also high on extraversion for those who love Big 5!
 When I started at these companies, I realized none of my personality traits were of interest to them.
-Simply because companies don’t understand what to do with people who are multi-talented.
-They also didn’t know what to do with the results once they had them, either.
+Simply because companies don’t understand what to do with the results once they have them.

-It’s interesting that no company asks candidates this simple question: “how can we help you achieve your dreams”.
+It’s interesting to me that no company asks candidates this simple question: “how can we help you achieve your dreams”.
 No one seems to care.
-Isn’t it ironic that in a world where all companies want engaged employees no company cares what you care about?
+Isn’t it ironic that in a world where all companies want engaged and happy employees no company cares what you care about?

 Majority of my impact-making work got done during times where I ended up taking risks and did work that no one was in favor of.
 That meant, occasionally I would go against the current and systems to bring about change.
 Looking back they were all fun, exciting, highly stressful, sleepless and most rewarding times.

 I worked in 3 continents and visited over 50 countries.

 I learned that human needs are the same: